HubertRyanOfficial/MobileLoginAndRegister/README.md

 ### Use

 In order to run the project, you need a GitHub clone and then a YARN INSTALL to install all the necessary dependencies that will be listed below, also you will need a free project to be able to replace the firebase android credentials, without these credentials the project will not work.
-They are located at android/app/google-services.json.
+They are located at ```android/app/google-services.json```.
+So, before that you start the project, don't forgot to enable Firebase Auth to email and password on configuration!

 Dependencies: